DavidTorbics20/webservices-nosql-syt/README.md

         │   ├─── all js related files
 ```

 In case the html or the css from the website is missing make sure that "Quirks Mode" is deactivated.
-For that type ```<!Doctype html>``` at the beginning of the html file.
+For that don't forget to type ```<!Doctype html>``` at the beginning of the html file.

 ### **Connecting to MongoDB**

 When starting MongoDB with ```docker-compose up``` it may accour that you will get this error ```Error: connect ECONNREFUSED 127.0.0.1:27017```.
 This means that you need to start mongod.
-In order to do that you first
+In order to do that you first need to